kuzzleio/kuzzle-how-to/massive-data-import/README.md

 Using an AWS production environment with Kuzzle on a `m5.large`, Elasticsearch on a `i3.xlarge.elasticsearch` and Redis on a `cache.t2.micro` instance, we were able to achieve 9700 docs/sec with Bulk import and 5800 docs/sec with the mCreate route.

 In this How-To, we will explore the two massive import techniques of Kuzzle.
-For this example we will use data from the NYC Yellow Taxi dataset.
+For this example we will use data from the [NYC Yellow Taxi dataset](https://github.com/kuzzleio/kuzzle-how-to/blob/master/README.md#nyc-open-data-yellow-taxi).

 ## Architecture

 We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)

+We are going to change some Kuzzle configuration for this How-To to allow insertion of large bulk:
+  - `documentsWriteCount` will be set to 100 000
+  - `maxRequestSize` will be set to `1GB`

+These configuration are set in the [/etc/kuzzle/config](etc/kuzzle/config) , check [Kuzzle Configuration](https://docs.kuzzle.io/guide/essentials/configuration/) for more informations.

 On Kuzzle, the data will be stored in the `yellow-taxi` collection of the `nyc-open-data` index according to the following mapping: